BatteryAcid/bad-multiplayer-plugin/README.md

 # Features
-- Shared entry point regardless of network type.
+- Shared entry point for hosting or joining a game, regardless of network type.
 - Currently designed for match based multiplayer games, but is highly configurable.
 - Networking lifecycle signals and menu actions are exposed through a simple set of functions.
 - Facilitates common match actions like readying a player, spawn point retrieval, respawning, and player reset.
 - Build your menus around the networks you want to support.
-- Connect the buttons to the provided host and join game functions.
+- Connect buttons signals to the provided host and join game functions.

 ## Supported networks
 - ENet (local and dedicated server)